ToryThompson1015/HackJam_2025_Team_3/backend/README.md

 # HackJam 2025 Team 3 Backend

 ## Project Overview
 This is the backend for the HackJam 2025 Team 3 project, built with Node.js, Express, and MongoDB.
-It supports user authentication, alumni achievement tracking, community engagement, and gamification features.
+It supports user authentication, alumni achievement tracking, community engagement, gamification features, and forum functionality.

 ---